Transfer window 2014: Norwich City sign Joseph Yobo on loan

 Yobo has fallen down the pecking order at Fenerbahce following the arrival of Bruno Alves and, most significantly, the introduction of foreign player restrictions by the Turkish Football Federation.

-He has played only twice this season, including the 3-0 Champions League defeat by Arsenal in August.
+He has played only twice this season, including the in August.

 "Fenerbahce understand how important it is for me to play regular football and I'm grateful they sanctioned this move," said Yobo, who rejected the chance to join Cardiff City last summer.